-Mosser Village Family Center sponsors and coordinates a variety of programs and services.
-Some ongoing efforts include the following:
+Over the years, Mosser Village Family Center has sponsored and coordinated a variety of programs and services including:

-Offer free summer programs for the children in the neighborhood school and community.
-This allows the children the opportunity to experience the arts, literature, math, and reading while having fun.
+Offering free summer programs for the children in the neighborhood school and community. allowing the children the opportunity to experience the arts, literature, math, and reading while having fun.

 Operating an emergency pantry for the residents of the 14th ward that provides healthy food during times of economic stress.